Direct Microstability Optimization of Stellarator Devices: Method

 The density and temperature profiles are assumed to decay exponentially in $x$ with a constant scale length $L_{n}/a= - d \ln n/d x$ and $L_{T}/a= - d \ln T/d x$, respectively.
 For this work, we simulate flux tubes with $s=0.25$ and linearly evolve modes with $k_x=\alpha=0$ with a grid of ten values of $0.3\le k_y\le 3.0$.
-However, we note that while the choice $\alpha=0$ is expected to lead to a peak of the modes mainly on the outboard side \cite{Plunk2014} where the choice $k_x=0$ is likely to yield growth rates at or close to the maximum one, this hypothesis is corroborated \textit{a posteriori} via the nonlinear simulations with GX at finite $k_y$ and $k_x$.
+However, we note that while the choice $\alpha=0$ is expected to lead to a peak of the modes mainly on the outboard side \cite{Plunk2014} where the choice $k_x=0$ is likely to yield growth rates at or close to the maximum one, this hypothesis{, when applied to the design of new devices, should be} corroborated \textit{a posteriori} via nonlinear simulations at finite $k_y$ and $k_x$.
 The density and temperature profiles used are $a/L_n=1$ and $a/L_T=3$, respectively, with $a$ the minor radius, leading to $\eta = L_T/L_n=3$, a typically used value in cyclone base case scenarios \cite{Dimits2000}.
-The remaining input parameters for GS2 were obtained by performing convergence tests for the initial and final equilibria of each optimization in a similar fashion to Ref. \cite{Jorge2021}.
+The remaining input parameters for GS2 were obtained by performing convergence tests for the initial and final equilibria of each optimization in a similar fashion to Ref. \cite{Jorge2021}. {In particular, we use a total of 5 poloidal turns, 151 points along the field line and 35 points along the velocity pitch angle variable $\lambda$.}

 We then write the quasi-linear estimate $f_\text{Q}$ for the heat flux using a mixing length saturation rule \cite{Mariani2018}

 where the sum is taken over all values of $k_y$ used in the simulation, and $\left<k_\perp^2\right>=\int g^{yy}k_y^2 |\hat{\phi}|^2 \sqrt{g} dz/\int |\hat{\phi}|^2 \sqrt{g} dz$ is the flux-surface average of the squared perpendicular wave number with $|\hat{\phi}|$ the amplitude of the mode and $\sqrt{g}$ the Jacobian.
 As shown in \cite{Jenko2005}, such quasi-linear transport model overcomes some of the limitations of the heuristic mixing length estimate $\gamma/k_y^2$ by taking into account the extension of the toroidal modes along $z$.